PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Genome-Binning-Pipeline.md

 - `4-checkm-summary/` contains intermediate files.
 - `5-gtdb-individual/` contains gtdb-tk results for each sample as run independently.
 - `6-gtdb-combined-[Full]/` contains the gtdb-tk results for the combined sample set.
-- `7-summary/` contains the main output files of interest.
+- `7-summary/` **contains the main output files of interest**.

-Within `7-summary/`, there are folders for each sample.
-Within a sample folder there is:
+Within `7-summary/`, there will be a folder for each sample.
+Within a sample folder there are several items:
-+ A main summary file that brings together information from metabats2, checkm, and gtdb-tk for all MAGs that pass the filtering step.
++ `SAMPLE.genomebinning.summary.txt`: A main summary file that brings together information from metabat2, checkm, and gtdb-tk for all MAGs that pass the filtering step.
-+ A folder `binplots` that contains several plots.
++ `binplots/`: A folder that contains several plots.
 One set of plots is for the unfiltered genome bins (e.g., all bins from metabat2), and the other is for the filtered high-quality MAGs.
 These plots compare % genome completeness vs. % contamination, with variations including bin name labels or the number of contigs per bin labeled.
-+ A folder `bin-ref-pairs` which contains a subfolder for each high-quality MAG.
-Inside each is a MAG fasta file and the closest reference fasta file (inferred by GTDK-Tk).
-This can be useful for downstream genome alignments or further characterization.
++ `bin-ref-pairs/`: A folder which contains a subfolder for each high-quality MAG.
+These folders are named using the bin numbers from metabat2.
+Inside each folder is a fasta file of the MAG and the closest reference (as inferred by GTDK-Tk).
+These two files can be useful for performing whole genome alignments or further characterization of the MAG.

 [Back to top](#TOP)